nugent-lab/FindPOTATOs-stable/README.md

 5. Modify settings, which are found at the beginning of findPotatos.py.
 This code has several options, choose what is right to you.
 (See Settings section, below.)

-6. Prepare input.
+6. Prepare input (or, skip to the Examples section below).
 The code seeks three source detection files, in ``.csv`` format.
 Detection are each expected to have the following values:

 | Name 	| Value |
 | -------- | ------- |
 | `id `  | String.
 Unique detection identifier of the detection.	|